GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda/[maths-and-diagrams] ey-gen-ai-report.md

 Amidst rapid evolution of Gen AI across various dimensions, it is by no means certain what specific path this ecosystem will take going forward.
 Despite this uncertainty, specific trends are emerging - cognitive interfaces are reshaping the application landscape, AI agents are transforming the nature of work, and a new general computing paradigm is emerging, signifying a fundamental shift in computational processes and capabilities.

-7

-The AI dea of India

 <!-- image -->

 Global institutions like the World Bank and the IMF recognize India's economy as the fastest-growing among major nations.
 Our study indicates that India could experience a substantial boost in its GDP over seven years (2023-24 to 2029-30).
 The cumulative impact on GDP may range from US$1.2 trillion to US$1.5 trillion, contributing an additional 0.9% to 1.1% in annual CAGR.
 Given the immense capability of Gen AI with respect to its productivity and efficiency enhancing effects, its adoption has the potential to accelerate India's growth trajectory.
 It is, therefore, necessary to increase investment in Gen AI, education and upskilling to fully capitalize on the demographic dividend.

 While Gen AI's positive impact is anticipated across all sectors, its level of influence in each segment will depend on factors like feasibility, adoption rates, the organized sector's share and an industry segment's contribution to India's economic activity.
 Approximately 69% of the overall impact is expected to be derived from business services (including IT, legal, consulting, outsourcing, rental, etc.), financial services, transportation and logistics, education, retail trade and healthcare.
 The expected

-8

-The AI dea of India

 impact encompasses improvements in employee productivity, enhanced operational efficiency and personalized customer experiences.
 These sectors, having rapidly embraced digitalization, are wellpositioned to capitalize on the benefits of Gen AI.
 The IT sector also stands to gain significantly from the development of Gen AI platforms and tools both through productivity gains and through more revenues from its clients.